Ordinary Days: Summary

 Warren suggests that he return Deb's notes at the Metropolitan Museum of Art, under a painting by Claude Monet.
 Deb is flustered because the museum is difficult to navigate and she has trouble finding the painting.
-Jason suggests visiting the museum as the 11th item, but Claire does not enjoy the paintings ("Saturday at the Met").
+Jason suggests visiting the museum as the 11th item, but Claire does not enjoy the same types of paintings that he does.
+Jason enjoys realism, while Claire enjoys "wacky-er things" ("Saturday at the Met").
 Jason realizes the trip to the museum did not work out well, but resolves to try to get through to Claire anyway, because Claire's heart is one of his favorite places ("Favorite Places").
 Warren finds Deb and gives her back her notes, explaining that he had read the notes and drawn a detailed mental picture of the occasion.
 Deb is annoyed because she considers Warren a weirdo, but controls herself and offers to treat Warren to coffee ("Sort of Fairy Tale").

 Jason and Claire are shopping for a bottle of wine for a party by Claire's cousin.
 They disagree over what wine to get, then argue further when the taxi to the party gets stuck in a traffic jam, and when they get out to walk, it starts to rain.
 Claire starts worrying about her hair, shoe, bag and dress, and how they are going to be late, but Jason can only think about how beautiful the rain makes Claire look.
 Abruptly, he proposes to Claire ("Fine").

 Deb tries to have a serious conversation over coffee with Warren about their future plans, but Warren takes the conversation lightly.
 Deb is annoyed, and leaves abruptly when she realizes she needs to see Professor Thompson.
 At the same time, Claire, flustered by the proposal, also leaves Jason ("Big Picture").
 Jason is confused and wonders what he should do next, as Claire and Deb force their way through the New York city crowds, realizing that these other people all had their own stories but right now were in the way ("Hundred Story City").
 Claire makes it to her cousin's party without Jason, then realizes she's been crying ("Party Interlude").
 Deb tries to calm herself, but when Professor Thompson criticizes her thesis, she panics and gets on a train to Jersey.
 After wandering aimlessly while trying to be calm, she returns to her apartment and sees a poster on her wall which reminds her of the painting by Monet she had seen with Warren.
 Suddenly, she realizes she is genuinely calm ("Calm").
 Warren is pondering an answer to Deb's question when Deb contacts him ("Life Story (Reprise)").